jakobharder/anno1800-jakobs-mods/biogas-plant/README.md

 [Project on GitHub](https://github.com/jakobharder/anno-1800-jakobs-mods)

-The biogas plant converts waste from pig and cattle farms into gas for use in power plants.
+The biogas plant converts dung from animal farms into gas for use in power plants.

 Needs "The Passage" DLC activated.
+"Seeds of Change" DLC is not required.

 ## Notes

 The mod comes with two buildings.

-The farm waste depot provides a buff to nearby pig and cattle farms to produce extra farm waste.
+The dung depot provides a buff to nearby animal farms in the OW and NW to produce extra dung.

-The biogas plant processes farm waste into gas.
+The biogas plant processes dung into gas.

-Biogas: 1,33/min using 4x waste
+Biogas: 1,33/min using 3 dung per cycle
-Waste per farm: 0,16/min or 0,33/min with silo

-You need 10 pig farms (or 5 with silos) to fully power a normal gas power plant.
+Dung per any farm (OW): 0,5/min or 1/min with silo Dung production NW is same as with the Fertilizer building and will not stack.

-You find the biogas production embedded in the gas and small power plants construction menus.
+You find the biogas production in materials and embedded in the gas and small power plants construction menus.

 ## Changes

+### 1.3

+- Switched from farm waste to dung with some rebalancing (please rebuild to update ranges)
+- Added NW variants and OW sheep farm

 ### 1.2